gabriele-costa/pests/PITCHME.md

 **Control theory** and **formal methods** are colliding [Ehlers et al.]

+An opportunity to share techniques, problems, solutions ...

 <img src="pitch/collision-label.png" width="70%" height="70%">

 ---

 ### A common framework (1)

 - We redefine NP to work with LTS agents and $\mu K$ specifications
  - Finite LTS $\sim$ FSA (with all accepting states)